Ordrupgaard: Danish arts collection

+French fine arts collection

 During World War I, Wilhelm Hansen focused his interest on French art.
 From 1916 to 1918 he purchased French paintings, pastels, drawings and sculptures, thus laying the foundation for an actual art museum.

 It was Wilhelm Hansen's great wish to acquaint the Danes with French 19th-century art.
 His first purchases were paintings by Alfred Sisley, Camille Pissarro, Claude Monet and Auguste Renoir.
 Wilhelm Hansen's main focus was on French Impressionism.
 In order, however, to put Impressionism into perspective, his collection also comprised the genres immediately preceding and following.
 Thus, Ordrupgaard is able to show Eugène Delacroix, representing Romanticism, Théodore Rousseau (the Barbizon School), Gustave Courbet (Realism), Édouard Manet (Modernism), and Paul Gauguin (Symbolism).

 When purchasing French art, Wilhelm Hansen often took advice from the French art critic Théodore Duret (1838–1927).